In March 2013, 14-year-old Jake McGill Lynch (above) took his life after being prescribed Fluoxetine (Prozac).

-Jake’s parents, Steffini and John, say that they weren’t told about the drug’s side-effects.
+Jake’s parents, Stephanie and John, say that they weren’t told about the drug’s side-effects.

 The Patient Information Leaflet for Prozac, which can be found on the HPRA (formerly the Irish Medicines Board) website, and which was in place at the time Jake took his own life, carries a warning that “Patients under 18 have an increased risk of side-effects such as suicide attempt, suicidal thoughts and hostility (predominantly aggression, oppositional behaviour and anger) when they take this class of medicines.”

-John and Steffini say they were never told this.
+John and Stephanie say they were never told this.

-“They say it is not to be given to children under the age of 18 unless they have a diagnosis of moderate to severe depression,” says Steffini.
+“They say it is not to be given to children under the age of 18 unless they have a diagnosis of moderate to severe depression,” says Stephanie.
 “Jake had none of that.
-He had anxiety which is part and parcel of Asperger’s [Syndrome].”
+He had anxiety which is part and parcel of Asperger’s.”